Deploying BRX Applications

 Resource Planning

-Plan your resource needs based on:
+Plan your resource needs based on:- Expected request volume

 - Complexity of your BRKs